erick3422/React-Friendly-Places/README.md

 In the project directory, you can run:

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://jovial-noyce-8e8aa9.netlify.app](https://jovial-noyce-8e8aa9.netlify.app)to view it in the browser.

 ## Technologies Used